kexiZeroing/kexiZeroing.github.io/src/blog/rendering-performance.md

 The fastest font to deliver is a font that isn't requested in the first place.
 A **system font** is the default font used by the user interface of a user's device.
 System fonts typically vary by operating system and version.
 Because the font is already installed, the font does not need to be downloaded.
 To use the system font in your CSS, list `system-ui` as the font-family.

+> If you're not into fonts and just want a nice sans-serif font, use `font-family: system-ui, sans-serif;` and move on with your life.

 When faced with a web font that has not yet loaded, the browser is faced with a dilemma: should it hold off on rendering text until the web font has arrived?
 Or should it render the text in a fallback font until the web font arrives?
 Different browsers handle this scenario differently.
 By default, Chromium-based and Firefox browsers will block text rendering for up to 3 seconds if the associated web font has not loaded; Safari will block text rendering indefinitely.
 This behavior can be configured by using the [font-display](https://developer.mozilla.org/docs/Web/CSS/@font-face/font-display) attribute, which informs the browser how it should proceed with text rendering when the associated web font has not loaded.

 ### More to read